OpenBuildings/jam/guide/jam/associations.md

 The `belongsto` association creates a one-to-one match with another model.
 In database terms, this association says that this class contains the foreign key.
 If the other class contains the foreign key, then you should use `hasone` instead.

-While Jerry uses intelligent defaults that will work well in most situations, there may be times when you want to customize the behavior of the `belongsto` association reference.
+While Jam uses intelligent defaults that will work well in most situations, there may be times when you want to customize the behavior of the `belongsto` association reference.
 Such customizations can easily be accomplished by passing options when you create the association.
 For example, this association uses two such options:

 ```php
 <?php